qtoncoding/qtoncoding.github.io/_posts/2015-04-21-smart_pointer.md

 Next we provide the default constructor, copy constructor, move constructor, assignment operator for object pointer and smart pointer and finally a destructor.

-For default constructor, we use initializer list to initialize the raw pointer and reference counter to
+For default constructor, we use initializer list to initialize the raw pointer and reference counter to  ```nullptr```.
-{% highlight c++ %} nullptr {% endhighlight %}

 {% highlight c++ %}
     // Default Constructor